 - Celebrate and acknowledge the accomplishments of athletes and their families.

-SCAA Colt's Wrestling will begin its second season this winter with practices beginning the second week of November and lasting through the end of February.
-We will begin Monday November 13 with practices.
-Practices will be held twice a week for each group at South County High School's wrestling room.
-The athletes will be assigned a group once registration is complete and they will then practice Monday/Wednesday or Tuesday/Thursday.
+SCAA Colt's Wrestling will begin its third season this winter with practices beginning the second week of November and lasting through the end of February.
+We will begin Tuesday November 13 with practices.
+Practices will be held twice a week on Tuesdays and Thursdays from 6:30-8 at South County High School's wrestling room.
+There is a Wednesday practice for athletes in Grades 4-8 6:30-7:30.
+If registration is larger than 36 athletes the athletes will be assigned a group to practice on opposite days.
+Athletes will be assigned an official group once registration is complete and they will then practice Monday/Wednesday or Tuesday/Thursday.
 There are 25 practices total.

 SCAA Colts Wrestling Practices:

-*****If registration numbers are around 40 participants, we will have alternating practice nights
+*****If registration numbers are over 36, around 40 participants, we will have alternating practice nights

 Mondays/Wednesdays K-4th Grade 6:30-7:30